Skip to content

-Learn to pilot a RIB: A beginner's guide
+Learning to drive a RIB: A beginner's guide

-Would you like to discover the joys of sailing, but are not yet comfortable with the idea of steering a sailboat or large motorboat?
+Are you keen to discover the joys of sailing, but not yet comfortable with the idea of steering a sailboat or large motorboat?

 Semi-rigid boats could well be the ideal solution for you!

-- Handling: Easy to pilot, RIBs respond quickly to commands, allowing you to maneuver them with precision, even in harbors and marinas.
+• Maniability: Easy to steer, RIBs respond quickly to commands, allowing you to manoeuvre them with precision, even in ports and marinas.

-- Affordability: RIBs come in a wide range of sizes and prices, so you can find a model to suit your budget and needs.
+• Accessibility: RIBs come in a wide range of sizes and prices, allowing you to find a model to suit your budget and needs.

-If you're planning to pilot a RIB, it's essential to acquire the skills and knowledge you need to sail safely and confidently.
+If you're considering piloting a RIB, it's essential to acquire the skills and knowledge you need to sail safely and confidently.

-That's why this short guide will familiarize you with the basics of RIB piloting, covering topics such as pre-sailing preparation, basic maneuvers, navigation at sea and safety.
+That's why this short guide will familiarise you with the basics of piloting a RIB, covering topics such as pre-sailing preparation, basic manoeuvres, navigation at sea and safety.

 Without further ado, let's get started!